 New Horizons - Woburn, MA

 This section deals exclusively with Massachusetts independent and assisted living at New Horizons in Woburn, MA.
-Information about assisted living in Marlborough, MA is in the previous section.
+Information about assisted living in Marlborough, MA is available here.
+Learn more about our Woburn community by reading below and by clicking the photo above to view a video.

 Assisted Living in BostonNew Horizons retirement community in Woburn, Massachusetts has a total of 120 apartments housing about 125 seniors.
 This upscale, award-winning retirement community includes 98 suites for seniors, up to 35 of which may receive assisted living services from Winchester Hospital/Homecare.
 The remaining apartments are for independent living seniors.
 In addition, there are 26 apartments serving the memory impaired in the Hearthstone Alzheimer's Care Center.
 The 50,000- square-foot Choate Medical Center on the ground floor is occupied by Woburn Medical Associates, Bournewood-Caulfield Counseling Center, Winchester Hospital Collection Station, Woburn Nephrology, Orthopaedics Plus, Woburn Davita Dialysis Center, Moon Hearing Services, and The Learning Zone.